mgsosna/mattsosna.com/_posts/data_engineering/2022-08-20-AWS-Storage.md

 We _could_ rent an EC2 instance (i.e., virtual server) in the cloud and install a MySQL or PostgreSQL database ourselves.
 But this is [barely better than hosting a database on a server in our garage](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html) $-$ while AWS would handle server maintenance, we would still be responsible for scaling, availability, backups, and software and operating system updates.
 For slightly added cost, we can use a service like [**Amazon RDS**](https://aws.amazon.com/rds/) to have AWS manage everything except our actual data.

 So let's create a database in RDS.
 We'll sign into the AWS console, navigate to RDS, and click `Create database`.
 If you read [Intermediate SQL for Everyone]({{  site.baseurl  }}/Intermediate-SQL), you might already have [pgAdmin](https://www.pgadmin.org/), a GUI for Postgres databases, installed.
-Since I already have pgAdmin on my computer, then let's go with Postgres. 🙂 We'll use the `Standard create` option.
+Since I already have pgAdmin on my computer, then let's go with Postgres. 🙂

+In the setup wizard, select `Standard create` as the creation method and `Postgres` as the engine.

 <img src="{{  site.baseurl  }}/images/data_engineering/aws/storage/rds_configure_1.png" loading="lazy" alt="Configuring an AWS RDS instance 1">